 Jorge Cano Ortega

-Jorge is a Research Fellow currently working on a GAHI project modelling the spatial distribution of lymphatic filariasis in Africa.
+Jorge is an Assistant Professor in Spatial Epidemiology currently working on a GAHI project modelling the spatial distribution of lymphatic filariasis in Africa.
 He is responsible for the development of the global lymphatic filariasis database and keeping this data repository up-to-date.He is also providing GIS support and training to African countries implementing NTD control.
 Jorge has broad experience in using GIS for environmental modelling and has conducted epidemiological and entomological surveys related to vector-borne diseases in Equatorial Guinea and Mozambique.

 Jorge’s PhD focused on the spatial distribution of tsetse fly populations and risk modelling of sleeping sickness transmission in Equatorial Guinea.